abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

 ### Errors Found:

-1.  **Incomplete Data Deletion**:
-    -   **Description**: The "Erase" functions on the seed page were only deleting a single document or batch of documents from each collection instead of clearing them completely.
-This was due to a flawed `while` loop in the `deleteCollection` utility.
-    -   **Resolution**: Corrected the loop in `seed-service.ts` to continuously fetch and delete batches of documents until the collection is empty, ensuring a full and proper erase operation every time.

-2.  **Core Team Deletion Failure**:
-    -   **Description**: The "Erase Core Team" function consistently reported "Erased 0 core team member(s)" because it was failing to correctly query for the users to be deleted.
-    -   **Resolution**: Fixed the query logic in `eraseCoreTeam` within `seed-service.ts` to correctly identify and delete the specified user accounts from both Firestore and Firebase Authentication.

-3.  **Auth Deletion Permission Error**:
-    -   **Description**: The "Erase All Auth Users" function failed with an "insufficient permission" error because the application's service account lacked the necessary IAM role to manage Firebase Authentication.
-    -   **Resolution**:
-        1. Updated the `scripts/verify-iam.js` file to include `roles/firebase.admin` in its list of required roles.
-        2. Updated `docs/TROUBLESHOOTING.md` to reflect this new requirement, ensuring users can fix this permission issue by running `npm run fix:iam`.

----

-## Build Pass 5

-### Errors Found:

 1.  **`Runtime Error: Only plain objects...`**:
     -   **Description**: A persistent hydration error caused by passing non-serializable objects (like Firestore `Timestamp`s or `Date` objects) from Server Components to Client Components without proper serialization.
     -   **Root Cause**: While several pages were fixed, a full audit revealed that the data-fetching loaders for pages like `/admin/donations/[id]/edit` and `/admin/leads/[id]/edit` were still passing raw data with complex objects.